And greetings to you, thrill seekers, music lovers, conversationalists, all across the fruited plain Rush Limbaugh back in the saddle.

 I mean, they're born there.

-And uh they're of Pakistani descent.
+And they're of Pakistani descent.

-Yeah, yeah, they may have been acting on their own.
+Now, yeah, they may have been acting on their own.

 They may not have had any marching orders per se from wherever, but they have been inspired.

-They and they may be may have been training.
+And they may have been trained.

 They're being taught to hate and so forth.

-Uh, and it's being motivated and inspired by religion, and that's what people don't want to face.
+And it's being motivated and inspired by religion, and that's what people don't want to face.

-That's that's hard, folks.
+That's hard, folks.

-We're back in a second.
+We'll back in a second.

 Back to your phone calls in just a minute.

-The rate of change was even more pronounced in the 24 suburban counties around the city, where a record 20% of the residents are now born abroad.
+The rate of change was even more pronounced in the 24 suburban counties around the city where a record 20% of the residents are now born abroad.

 Man.

-Just put that in the hopper then when you start figuring out who our friends are gonna be uh when it when it's time to take action against the uh the bad guys.
+Man, oh man, oh man, that's that's uh well, all right, just put that in the hopper then when you start figuring out who our friends are going to be when it's time to take action against the bad guys.

-Apparently Dick Cheney really ticked them off.
+Apparently, Dick Cheney really ticked them off.

-This was so funny, folks.
+Oh, this was so funny, folks.

 This was absolutely fabulous.

-He is Ned Lament, because the Democrats are going to end up lamenting Ned Lament.
+He is Ned Lament because the Democrats are going to end up lamenting Ned Lament.

-They're gonna that Ned Lament has now locked them into a total anti-war position.
+Ned Lament has now locked them into a total anti-war position.

 It was a great event.